KenzoBH/Data-Science/Twitter_ML/README.md

 The program train 7 models everyday.
 They are: Stochastic Gradient Descent, Ridge Regression, Linear Support Vector Regressor, K-Nearest Neighbors, Random Forest, Ada Boost and Neural Networks.
 The models are trained with the last 30 days, and tested with the last 5 - the best 3 are chosen (based on their RMSE, Root Mean Squared Error) to tweet the predictions.
 As I observed, Linear SVR and SGD are the best ones.

 As the data is a time series, the ideal would train models like Arima or Prophet, from Facebook.
 I chose to use more "classic" models, because I wanted to see how these models  would perform.
 As the next step, you could see how time series models would predict.
-Furthermore, as the program is hosted in a free platforms, PythonAnywhere, it becomes impracticable train models with a lot of data - that's why I opted for 30 days (and using more days - I got to use 5 years - to train the models increased their RMSE, that's interesting).
+Furthermore, as the program is hosted in a free platform, PythonAnywhere, it becomes impracticable train models with a lot of data - that's why I opted for 30 days (and using more days - I got to use 5 years - to train the models increased their RMSE, that's interesting).
+Maybe, with more recent data, the models learn stronger relations between the features and the label, one the recent data reflects better the today data.
 Maybe, training a MLP (Multi-Layer Perceptron) in a small dataset is disproportionate - but I wanted to see how it would perform -, however, it seems to be a good model.

 More details of the models training and selection is in `regress_bot.py`and `funcs.py` files.
 They are trained everyday with new data, that is scraped off the [Yahoo Finance website](https://finance.yahoo.com/), and their predictions are shown on the [@RegressML](https://twitter.com/RegressML) account on Twitter.
 That simple.